AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-configure-data-field-sets.md

 You can further filter the data fields listed for each query by text.

-## 2. Edit data fields (optional)
+## Step 3.2: Edit data fields (optional)

-For each data view query, you can include data fields that represent a particular source of information, such as the `.Id` for a data item or the values from one of its properties.
+For each data view query, you can include data fields that represent a particular source of information, such as the id for a data item or the values from one of its properties.

 ### Data field labels